hemant832/BestRoute/README.md

 ### 1. Distance Calculation
 Implemented a `DistanceCalculator` strategy interface that uses the Haversine formula to calculate distances between geographical points.

-### 2. Shortest Path Calculation Using MST
+### 2. Shortest Path Calculation Using TSP
-Implemented a `BestRouteCalculator` strategy interface To determine the shortest delivery route, the algorithm constructs a Minimum Spanning Tree (MST) of the locations (delivery executive, restaurants, and customers).
+Implemented a `BestRouteCalculator` strategy interface To determine the shortest delivery route, the algorithm constructs a Travelling Salesman Problem (TSP) of the locations (delivery executive, restaurants, and customers).

 ### 3. MVC Architecture